tardate/LittleArduinoProjects/README.md

 Feel free to borrow liberally, and if you spot any issues do let me know.
 See the individual projects for credits where due.

-## Highlights
-Projects that have been taken all the way to a full build i.e. the ones that didn't get ripped apart for spares as soon as they were done!

-* [Breadboard 5V Regulator](./Electronics101/PowerBreadboard5V) - custom regulated 5V power supply module for standard breadboard
-* [FretBoard](./FretBoard) - a multi-project build status indicator, that pulls software build status from the net and animates the status of up to 24 projects with an LED array.
-Look at the picks to discover why it is called "The FretBoard"
-* [Girabot](./Girabot) - EE40LX Electronic Interfaces robot project
-* [MeLEDy](./Electronics101/MeLEDy) - simple volume level indicator

-## Other Bits
+### Other Bits

 * [Custom Fritzing Parts](./FritzingParts) - Most projects have a circuit schematic drawn with the wonderful [Fritzing](http://fritzing.org/home/) application.
 But often I needed a non-standard part for the diagram.
 Here they are.
 * [PlotNValues](./processing/PlotNValues) - a [Processing](https://www.processing.org/download/) script that reads 1..n values from the serial port and plots on stacked charts.
 I've often used this as a super-low-rent stand-in for an oscilliscope.

-## 72 Projects...
+## 73 Projects...
-Latest addition - [QuadNOR](./Electronics101/QuadNOR) - demo simple cascading NOR gate logic with the 74LS02 and an Arduino.
+Latest addition - [TestIR](./playground/TestIR) - tests raw IR reception with a TSOP1838-type IR sensor and an Arduino.

 | Project                                                      | Category                   | Description                               |